Glaucium flavum: Distribution and habitat

 It is native to temperate regions of North Africa, Europe and parts of Western Asia.

 Range

 It is found in North Africa, within Macaronesia, Canary Islands, Algeria, Libya, Tunisia and Morocco.
 Within Western Asia it is found in the Caucasus, Georgia, Cyprus, Egypt (in the Sinai), Lebanon, Syria and Turkey.
 In eastern Europe, it is found within Ukraine.
 In middle Europe, it is in Belgium, Germany, Netherlands and Slovakia.
 In northern Europe, in Denmark, Ireland, Norway, Sweden and United Kingdom.
-In south-eastern Europe, within Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Greece, Italy, Montenegro, North Macedonia, Romania and Slovenia.

-Also in southwestern Europe, it is found in France, Portugal and Spain.
+In south-eastern Europe, within Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Greece, Italy, Montenegro, Sicily and Malta, North Macedonia, Romania, and Slovenia.
+In southwestern Europe, it is found in France, Portugal and Spain.

 Habitat

 It grows in coastal habitats on shingle banks and beaches, but can also be found on cliff tops and in sand dunes.